-We lend to certain qualifying customers a portion of, and occasionally up to 100% of, the purchase price of natural gas vehicles.
+We directly lend to certain qualifying customers a portion of, and occasionally up to 100% of, the purchase price of natural gas vehicles.
 We may also lease vehicles to customers in the future.
 There are risks associated with providing financing or leasing that could cause us to lose money.
-These risks include the following: (i) the equipment financed consists mostly of vehicles that are mobile and easily damaged, lost or stolen, (ii) the borrower may default on payments, (iii) we may not be able to bill properly or track payments in adequate fashion to sustain growth of this service, and (iv) the amount of capital available to us is limited and may not allow us to make loans required by customers.
+These risks include the following: (i) the equipment financed consists mostly of vehicles that are mobile and easily damaged, lost or stolen, (ii) the borrower may default on payments, enter bankruptcy proceedings and/or liquidate, (iii) we may not be able to bill properly or track payments in adequate fashion to sustain growth of this service, and (iv) the amount of capital available to us is limited and may not allow us to make loans required by customers.
 Some of our customers, such as taxi owners, may depend on the CNG vehicles that we finance or lease to them as their sole source of income, which may make it difficult for us to recover the collateral in a bankruptcy proceeding.
-As of June 30, 2013, we had \$5.0 million outstanding in loans provided to customers to finance natural gas vehicle purchases.
+As of March 31, 2014, we had \$6.8 million outstanding in loans provided to customers to finance natural gas vehicle purchases.